mathieures/Posh-Matrix/README.md

 	- **NoClearBefore**: Don't clear the screen before execution.
 Will keep the current on-screen characters (for example another command output).
 	- **NoClearAfter**: Don't clear the screen after execution.
 Will keep the colored characters displayed, and probably show the console prompt in the middle of them.
 	- **NoAdaptiveSize**: by default, if the window is resized during execution, the next loop will adapt and print characters depending on the new size.
 This switch disable this behaviour.
+- Keys:
+	- Press P while the script is running to pause it.
+Press P again to resume.
+	- Press any other key to exit.

 ## To-do
 - Make the cursor invisible